Born and raised in Abuakwa-Sepaase in Ashanti Region, Yaw Afrim Gyebi (YAG) encountered a lot of challenges growing up.

 “I am not just about taking photographs of people but I am serving as a voice for them through awareness creation,” he said.

-“For instance, I photograph the “Kayayo Girls” to share their stories in life of moving from their homelands to the cities in search of jobs and how some even have no experience in school and end up carrying goods only for people to mistreat and bully them.”
+“For instance, I photograph the “Kayayo Girls” to share their stories in the life of moving from their homelands to the cities in search of jobs and how some even have no experience in school and end up carrying goods only for people to mistreat and bully them.”

 “Some even end up being raped and all that.
 So I place myself in their situation and tell a story that people barely see through my photos.
 I am also giving back to the communities in remote areas and the children on the streets even though I’m not making anything from my photography for now.
 My photos are taken to create awareness of various life challenges people in the remote areas are facing in their everyday lives,” he explained.